One Coin Scam – What Really Happened?

-One Coin was advertised as a new altcoin that has way higher potential than Bitcoin.
-Cryptocurrency markets are indeed volatile and people are often looking for the next big thing.
-The perpetrator behind this coin is a lady called Ruja Ignatova.
-She made millions of people buy into her vision and her talk shows were always a hit.
+One Coin was advertised as a new altcoin with much higher potential than Bitcoin.
+Cryptocurrency markets are volatile, and people often look for the next big thing.
+The perpetrator behind OneCoin is a lady named Ruja Ignatova.
+She made millions of people buy into her vision, and her talk shows were always hits.

 What is One Coin?

 OneCoin was touted as a cryptocurrency despite never being supported by a blockchain.
 It encouraged clients to sell to their friends and family via multi-level marketing.
-The project ran on its own platform and did not participate in bitcoin exchanges.
+The project ran on its own platform and did not participate in Bitcoin exchanges.

 Ruja Ignatova disappeared in 2017 as law enforcement agencies throughout the globe cracked down on con artists; she has not been seen since.
 Later, her brother, who had assumed the position of CEO at OneCoin, was jailed.

-How did the Scam Work?
+How did the OneCoin Scam Work?

 Get in touch with our affiliated Cryptocurrency Forensic Specialists at CNC Intelligence for free by filling out the form below.

 When this currency assumed a pyramidal form, it displayed characteristics of a Ponzi scheme.
-Instead than selling digital currency directly to users, it provided purchase bundles, including instructional resources.
+Instead of selling digital currency directly to users, it provided purchase bundles, including instructional resources.
 The course package purchasers were to get tokens that could be used to mine virtual currency.
 However, the majority of the given instructional resources were plagiarized, but these tokens protected the purchasers.

 One Coin Investigations